smishra/ansible/README.md

-# ansible
+# Ansible roles for various modules

-Ansible roles for various modules
+# Tomcat 8 on CentOS 7+